atrocore/docs-old/_standards.md

 - Do not write sentences which can be deleted in full without losing the sense for the sentence.
 - Do not describe what is already so obvious, like "see the picture bellow".
 - Do not strart a note with "Please note" or with something similar.
-- Do not use fully capitalized words, like PANEL.
+- Do not use fully capitalized words, eg "PANEL".
-- Use bold font to highlight important information.
+- Use bold font to highlight important information, eg "**Channel** – is a destination for product information".
 - Use italic font only to highlight something in a different matter if bold font is already used.
 - Use relative hyperlinks.
 - Do not use absolute hyperlinks.